jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ### Help

 When someone else makes a test and it makes sense for you to do so, you may **help**.
-Roll applicable steel, skill, spell, and bonus dice.
-Add your hits to their test.
+Roll an applicable steel, skill, or spell die.
+If you hit, add it to their test.
 If you miss and they fail their test, trouble is coming for you as well.

 ### Contests

 When you test against someone, you each collect dice as normal and roll a **contest**.
 Compare dice individually, highest to lowest.
 Higher numbers beat lower and count as hits.
 In a tie, bigger dice beat smaller.
 Uncontested dice hit.
 Whoever has the most hits wins the contest.
+In a tie, the situation remains unchanged.

 ### Extended Tests